Ertugliflozin and Sitagliptin

 - For men, yeast infection of the penis.
 Report pain, swelling, rash, or discharge.

 - Low blood sugar can happen.
-The chance of low blood sugar may be raised when ertugliflozin and sitagliptin is used with other drugs for high blood sugar (diabetes).
-Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
+The chance may be raised when ertugliflozin and sitagliptin is used with other drugs for diabetes.
+Signs may be dizziness, headache, feeling sleepy or weak, shaking, fast heartbeat, confusion, hunger, or sweating.
 Call your doctor right away if you have any of these signs.
-Follow what you have been told to do if you get low blood sugar.
+Follow what you have been told to do for low blood sugar.
 This may include taking glucose tablets, liquid glucose, or some fruit juices.

 What are some other side effects of Ertugliflozin and Sitagliptin?